mconwa02/production_ml/README.md

 # production_ml
-Machine learning models and methods to a production standard
+Machine learning models and methods to a production standard.

 The source files are in the src directory, that must be installed as a package before tests can run.
 This is to prevent tools like pytest incidentally importing it.

-*module* – a module is a file containing Python functions.
+*module* a module is a file containing Python functions.

-*package* – a package is a collection of modules intended to be installed and used together.
+*package* a package is a collection of modules intended to be installed and used together.

 ## Virtual Environment